-Agencies do not need to submit any response to OPM to request percentage adjustments in special rate schedules equal to the percentage adjustment in GS base rates in January 2017.
-As permitted by 5 CFR 530.307, special rate schedules will be adjusted automatically, without any agency action, in January 2017 by the same percentage used to adjust GS base rates unless OPM specifically approves an alternative adjustment.
-This means fixed-dollar special rate supplements will be adjusted by approximately the same percentage as the January 2017 GS base pay adjustment, while fixed-percentage supplements will remain at the same percentage amount.
-If the GS base pay adjustment is zero percent (i.e., no change), then the default adjustment for special rate schedules will also be zero.
+Agencies do not need to submit any response to OPM to request percentage adjustments in special rate schedules equal to the percentage adjustment in GS base rates in January 2022.
+As permitted by 5 CFR 530.307, special rate schedules will be adjusted automatically, without any agency action, in January 2022 by the same percentage used to adjust GS base rates unless OPM specifically approves an alternative adjustment.
+This means that, in years when there is a January adjustment in base GS rates, fixed-dollar special rate supplements will be adjusted by approximately the same percentage as the January GS base pay adjustment, while fixed-percentage supplements will remain at the same percentage amount.
+If the GS base pay adjustment is 2.2 percent, then the default adjustment for special rate schedules will also be 2.2 percent.